TheLitlePrince/LearningRecord/hw2/app.md

 ## Summary

-![Summary](photos/compare.png)

 _There is no absolute better, it depends on what is best for our situation.
 Weighing this with the pros and cons, native development sounds like the right choice.
-But we can see that a method that works for one app may not apply to another.
-Some may remain skeptical about hybrid development summed up by Java’s “Compile Once, Run Anywhere” phrase._
+But we can see that a method that works for one app may not apply to another._

+#

+![Summary](photos/compare.png)

+---